Mount Sembrano

 Mount Sembrano is a volcano located between Rizal and Laguna of the Calabarzon region in the Philippines.
-Mt.
-Sembrano is situated about 60 km east by road from the capital city of Manila.
+It is situated about 60 km east by road from the capital city of Manila.

 Geography

 Mount Sembrano lies between the boundaries of the towns of Jalajala and Pililla in Rizal province and the town of Pakil in Laguna.
 The mountain sits at the helm of Jalajala peninsula along the shore of Laguna de Bay and is surrounded by the lake on three sides.
 Along with Talim Island, the mountain forms the southeastern rim of the Laguna Caldera.

 Hiking

 Once a haven of New People's Army insurgents, the mountain is now a popular hiking destination offering a commanding view of Laguna de Bay, Talim Island, and the Tagalog provinces of Rizal and Laguna.
 Mount Susong Dalaga (Maiden's breast Mountain), a conical hill resembling the female breast which is the highest peak of neighboring Talim Island, is best observed from Mt.
 Sembrano.
 Other mountains visible from the summit are Mount Banahaw, Mount Makiling and the Sierra Madre Mountains.